 Once you’ve set up your email account, it will appear in Thunderbird’s sidebar.
 You can drag and drop emails between your local Gmail backup and the IMAP account.
-In fact, you can even drag-and-drop all the emails from your MBOX file to somewhere in the other IMAP account.
-Thunderbird will upload them and they’ll appear in your new other account.
+In fact, you can even move all the emails from your MBOX file to somewhere in the other IMAP account.
+Thunderbird will upload them and they’ll appear in your new account.

 This trick takes advantage of the way IMAP works, as it allows you to upload messages and move them around.
 The other email service doesn’t have to know anything about MBOX files or Gmail; it only has to support IMAP.
-We’re not aware of any email service that allows you to directly upload an MBOX file — the IMAP part of the process is essential.

-Image Credit: Cairo on Flickr
+Image Credit: Cairo/Flickr

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.